biuh-dt/courses/README.md

-# Coueses
+# Courses in Digital Technologies

-Note: courses are also referred to as modules
+Note: "course" is also referred to as "module"

 ## Formal Coueses